viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 import yagmail

 # These must be set.
-You can get them from your robot's 'CODE SAMPLE' tab
+You can get them from your robot's 'Code sample' tab
 robot_secret = os.getenv('ROBOT_SECRET') or ''
 robot_address = os.getenv('ROBOT_ADDRESS') or ''